oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-anonymize-restcalls/use-redaction-anonymize-restcalls.md

-# Use Redaction to Anonymize REST calls
+# Use Redaction to Anonymize All REST calls

 ## Introduction